control-hub/client-app/README.md

 4. Follow the installation instructions

 The installer will:
-- Install Python if it's not already present
 - Set up required dependencies
 - Configure the client to start automatically with Windows